 It is clear that modern editions are badly needed.
 Scholars working on editions of other texts, and in particular on other learned compilations, such as the prose and verse Dindshenchas, ‘the lore of places’, or Cóir Anmann, a long poem explaining names, frequently encounter words that are otherwise only attested in the glossaries and they experience considerable difficulty in getting to grips with the complexities of where a particular entry occurs and how it is related to other entries (see in particular Sharon Arbuthnot’s work on the latter text).
 Furthermore, the glossaries should have been an important resource for scholars working on learning and learned materials in medieval Europe more generally, but to a large extent they have been ignored through a lack of modern translated editions; this is even more significant as it has emerged that some of the sources of the Irish glossaries may have had their origins in the Carolingian libraries of medieval Europe (Russell 2000).
 If the Irish material is made more accessible, there is a chance that scholars working in other related fields will be able to make a greater contribution to our understanding of their broader intellectual context.

 The outcome of the Early Irish Glossaries Project will be an inter-related set of editions of the three glossaries so that scholars working within the field of early Irish studies will be able to integrate the latest understanding of these glossaries and the texts contained within them into their own work.
 They will comprise editions of each glossary with translations together with an amalgamated commentary allowing detailed discussion of related entries in different glossaries.
-While the hard-copy editions will focus on the details of individual entries and how they have developed, the electronic resource will make access to the material more flexible and wide-ranging.
+While the hard-copy editions will focus on the details of individual entries and how they have developed, the Early Irish Glossaries Database will make access to the material more flexible and wide-ranging.